 Columbia Bugaboo III $210 Resort 3-in-1 Fleece 2L Omni-Tech 2 lb.
 6.0 oz.

 Winter means snow in most parts of the U.S., and as a result, many staff members at Switchback Travel spend a lot of time on the slopes.
 Former editor-in-chief and lifelong skier John Ellings put together our initial list of seven jackets in 2015, drawing from years of experience throughout the Pacific Northwest.
 Longtime contributors Brian McCurdy and Sasha Brown were also critical in putting together our backcountry picks.
 Based in British Columbia, Brian and Sasha are no strangers to epic powder days and long missions into the backcountry.
-Editor Maddie Downie, a longtime Washington resident and skier, contributed to the guide in early 2024.
+Editor Maddie Downie, a longtime Washington resident and skier, began contributing to the guide in early 2024.
 Maddie has toured all over the North Cascades and knows what it takes to weather a wet PNW winter.
-Finally, senior editor Chris Crossen joined the team later in the year and now oversees the guide, contributing his expertise as a lifelong skier currently based in the Lake Tahoe area.
+Finally, managing editor Sarah Nelson helped hone the list in early 2025, incorporating several women's styles to align with the guide's unisex focus.

-Our current lineup of 17 jackets reflects our ongoing testing experiences, firsthand info from testers and gear-savvy friends, and feedback from the online skiing community.
+Our current lineup of 14 jackets reflects our ongoing testing experiences, firsthand info from testers and gear-savvy friends, and feedback from the online skiing community.
 When we test ski jackets, we look closely at factors like waterproofing, breathability, and durability, including paying attention to how well each jacket holds up over time.
 We also evaluate features like hoods, pockets, and powder skirts for overall functionality and ease of use.
 Finally, we recognize that the ski jacket market isn’t static.
 As a result, we will continue to test new and noteworthy designs as they become available, adding any standouts to the list above.
+For a wider look at the market, we've also put together round-ups of the best men's ski jackets and best women's ski jackets.

 Ski jacket (zipping up at car)